bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

 ``Message`` spans multiple websocket frames.
 It always contains a header frame, metadata frame, and content frame.
 These three frames each contain a JSON string.
 The code permits these three frames to be followed by optional binary data frames.
+In principle this could allow for example, for sending numpy arrays directly from their memory buffers to the websocket with no additional copies.
-Currently in Bokeh, binary data frames are only used to transport image data.
+However, the binary data frames are not yet used in Bokeh.

 The header frame indicates the message type and gives messages an ID.
 Message IDs are used to match replies with requests (the reply contains a field saying